Ben Cousins

-Cousins' football career was marred by highly publicised off-field incidents involving recreational drug use, traffic convictions and association with criminal elements.
-On several occasions he was fined or sanctioned by West Coast, culminating in his contract's termination in October 2007.
+Cousins' football career was marred by highly publicised off-field incidents involving illegal recreational drug use, traffic convictions and association with criminal elements.
+On several occasions he was fined or sanctioned by West Coast, culminating in the termination of his contract in October 2007.
 The following month, he was banned from AFL for one year by the AFL Commission for "bringing the game into disrepute".
 Amid predictions that he would remain undrafted, Richmond claimed Cousins with the last pick of the 2008 draft.
 He played 32 games across two seasons at the club, retiring from the AFL at the end of the 2010 season.

 Cousins co-produced a documentary film titled Such is Life: The Troubled Times of Ben Cousins, saying he hoped it would serve as a cautionary tale against drug use.
-Released days after his retirement, it went onto become "one of the most-watched documentaries in Australian history."
-Post-football, Cousins continued to struggle with his drug addiction and have run-ins with the law, and in 2017 he received a 12-month prison sentence for a variety of offences.
+Released days after his retirement, it was "one of the most-watched documentaries in Australian history."
+Post-football, Cousins continued to struggle with his drug addiction and have run-ins with the law, and in 2017 he received a 12-month prison sentence for a variety of offences including stalking and breaching a restraining order.
+In 2023, after beating his addictions, Cousins joined the Seven News team in Perth where he reads the morning news sports bulletin and is emerging as one of the city’s leading sports reporters.
+In 2025, he joined the Hit Network to co-host the WA breakfast radio show, Pete & Kymba with Ben Cousins.

 Early life

-Cousins was born in Geelong, Victoria, in 1978, to Stephanie and Bryan, an Australian rules footballer who had moved from Western Australia to play for the Geelong Football Club in the Victorian Football League.
+Cousins was born in Geelong, Victoria, on 30 June 1978, to Stephanie and Bryan, an Australian rules footballer who had moved from Western Australia to play for the Geelong Football Club in the Victorian Football League.
 When Cousins was 18 months old, his family moved back to Perth, Western Australia, where he was raised with younger siblings Matthew, Sophie and Melanie.
 He played junior football for the Bull Creek-Leeming Junior Football Club and for his private school, Wesley College.
 In his last year at Wesley in 1995, he was recruited to join the East Fremantle Football Club's senior side in the West Australian Football League (WAFL) and played for both his school and East Fremantle throughout the season.

 While Cousins was still at school, three AFL teams competed to draft him under the father–son rule: the Geelong Football Club, the West Coast Eagles, and the newly formed Fremantle Football Club.
 Cousins' father Bryan played 238 games for Perth in the WAFL and 67 games for Geelong in the VFL during the 1970s and 1980s.
 Geelong's recruiting manager, Stephen Wells, said, "Ben barracked for Geelong and we tried everything to get him here."
 However, Cousins preferred to remain based in Western Australia and chose West Coast in October 1995.